-The CI takes into account psychological findings about cue-dependent forgetting and has four stages designed to stimulate as many cues as possible in order to maximize different retrieval routes.
+The CI draws on research into cue-dependent forgetting.
+Its four techniques stimulate as many retrieval cues as possible to unlock different memory routes.

 The original Cognitive Interview utilizes four main techniques designed to enhance retrieval: